gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 But I knew.
 I couldn’t believe it was his.
 For a person who had never stepped out of Kollam, how did he get the coin?
 And, why was the coin so special?

 I badly wanted the answers, so I closed my eyes.
 We couldn’t connect.
-Maybe, Achamma was busy holidaying on a beach, hence, not reachable.
+Maybe, Achamma was busy holidaying on a beach, not reachable.

 “Life is uncertain, apt to spring a nasty surprise when you least expect it.”
 I thought, with a nasty smile.
 For the first time in my life I had something that he wanted.
 I was in seventh heaven.
 Finally, the time had come to take revenge.
 “Swear to all the Palappam I couldn’t eat, I’ll never give it to him,” I muttered.